ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelAttributeList.md

 the HTML files, including but not limited to content rendering.

 In the retrieved README.md, the section `### Use Object` contains the JCR attributes that need to be read by the class model later.
-If the members of `com.adobe.cq.wcm.core.components.models.Text` match any of these attributes, then denote that in the table.
+If the members of `MODELCLASS` match any of these attributes, then denote that in the table.
 Additionally, include any properties used for functionalities like data layers, analytics, etc., even if they are not directly tied to a JCR attribute.

 Output a Markdown document with the following information:

+1. The headline "Specification for `MODELCLASS`"
-1. The short description from the README.md
+2. The short description from the README.md
-2. The classname listed in '### Use Object' in the README.md
+3. The classname listed in '### Use Object' in the README.md
-3. Output all usages of models with that class in the *.html files.
+4. Output all usages of models with that class in the *.html files.
-4. A table with the following columns:
+5. A table with the following columns:
     - `jcr attribute` : the JCR attribute that is returned by the java property, as listed in README.md
     - `java property` : the Java property name as determined from usage as Sling Models model the .html files.
       IMPORTANT: only when it is actually used in a .html file!